 Conceived by the flamboyant hotel designer Bill Bensley, who managed to convince the owner, businessman Suwito Gunawan, to forgo the 100+ room resort idea for an intimate and high-end tented property that would preserve the rainforest as is, Capella Ubud is a place to admire.

-Bensley has a huge portfolio of vibrant properties under his belt, from The Siam in Bangkok to the Intercontinental Danang, the Four Seasons Tented Camp in the Golden Triangle or the Shinta Mani properties, in particular, Shinta Mani Wild located in remote Cambodia and with a similar essence to Capella Ubud.
+Bensley has a huge portfolio of vibrant properties under his belt, from The Siam in Bangkok to the Intercontinental Danang, the Four Seasons Tented Camp in the Golden Triangle or the Shinta Mani properties like Shinta Mani Wild and Shinta Mani Siem Reap with a similar essence to Capella Ubud.

 He is famous for challenging stereotypes and for coming up with something fresh every time, albeit always preserving his exotic and extravagant take on non-ostentatious luxury.
 Black and white meets bright bold solid colors and patterns are the signature of many of his properties.
 When you enter into a Bill Bensley property, you know it.